English Teaching Volunteering Projects in Mexico

 Living so close to the United States has also meant that plenty of US culture also flows into the country in the form of television and music, and this makes English even more attractive.
 Therefore, the Mexican schools and universities that we work with are increasingly keen to benefit from the opportunities an English-speaking volunteer brings.

 The office of Projects Abroad in Mexico is based in Guadalajara, the second largest city after the capital, Mexico City.
-We also run placements in the smaller town of Ciudad Guzman, around 2 hours away from Guadalajara.
-The schools in both locations often struggle to get teachers who speak fluent English.
+The schools here often struggle to get teachers who speak fluent English.
 The most suitable candidates are frequently tempted away by higher salaries in the private sector.

 Teaching Placements in Mexico

-You can either work at secondary schools in Guadalajara or Ciudad Guzman, or at the University of Guadalajara.
+You can either work at secondary schools in Guadalajara, or at the University of Guadalajara.
 In secondary schools the students range from 11 to 18 years-old.
 At the university students are usually aged from about 18 to 26.
 An average class in a secondary school consists of thirty students and volunteers are expected to teach for up to four hours per day from Monday to Friday.

 You can provide effective, practical help with spoken English to a large number of students.
 You will generally start your placement supporting a teacher, but you will probably feel confident enough to take your own classes before long.
 It’s always important to achieve a balance with your teaching colleagues as any one-to-one work you do with the students will help them improve rapidly.